 The PDC will focus on facilitating needs assessment and competency processes, along with highlighting innovative educational resources and technology that will ensure associates learn in the most effective manner.
 In addition, council members will facilitate specialty development and career advancement for PAH employees.

 supports evidence-based practice and nursing research as two critical elements basic to the provision of nursing care at Porter Adventist Hospital.
-The Council aims to increase the ability of all nursing staff to provide evidence-based care, to increase the involvement of the nursing staff in nursing research and to facilitate nursing research at Porter Adventist Hospital.
-Members of the EBP council include staff nurses, nursing leadership and interdisciplinary members.
+The Council aims to increase the ability of all nursing staff to provide evidence-based care, increase the involvement of the nursing staff in nursing research, and facilitate nursing research at Porter Adventist Hospital.
+Members of the EBP council include staff nurses, nursing leadership, and interdisciplinary members.

 defines, approves, implements, and maintains fiscal and human resource accountability for the practice of clinical excellence and optimal patient care through shared governance.
 Membership of the management council includes representatives from all levels of nursing leadership and clinical representation.